 I had so much milk and was engorged.
-My son struggled to latch and was choking on all the milk, which was pouring out everywhere even when he wasn't sucking.
+My son struggled to latch and was choking on all the milk pouring out everywhere, even when he wasn't sucking.

 He failed to regain his birth weight as he didn't get much of the milk and whatever he did, came back up as he had reflux.
 I think looking back that laying flat to feed made the reflux worse.

-After a week the midwife suggested that I express the milk and pump feed him in a bottle.
+After a week, the midwife suggested I express the milk and feed him in a bottle.

-He took to the bottle straight away as he was fed in an upright position and soon started gaining weight.
-We began 12 weeks of exclusively pumping and the feeding in a bottle, which was exhausting.
-From weeks 10 to 12 he had grown increasingly fussy on the bottle and had taken to screaming whenever we fed him.
+He took to the bottle straight away as he was fed upright and soon started gaining weight.
+We began 12 weeks of exclusively pumping and feeding in a bottle, which was exhausting.
+From weeks 10 to 12, he had grown increasingly fussy on the bottle and had taken to screaming whenever we fed him.

 I think the reflux played a part in this.
-One day in desperation I decided to put him back on the breast.
+I decided to put him back on the breast one day in desperation.
 I didn't have much hope, but he had refused the bottle for 14 hours.

 He took to breastfeeding straight away!
 I think he was just old enough to deal with my fast flow.
-It took a few days for the milk supply to settle back down, as the bottle always wastes more and there was too much milk.
-He has now been breastfeeding for 8 weeks with few problems and is gaining weight as he should be.
+It took a few days for the milk supply to settle back down, as the bottle always wastes more, and there is too much milk.
+He has been breastfeeding for eight weeks with few problems and is gaining weight as he should be.

 I hope this story gives hope to anyone who has had to express their milk and maybe encourages them to have another go when the child is a bit older."

-"Hey Ladies, I need some help, guidance, and advice!
-I went back to work at 10 weeks and since my little one is so impatient with nursing, due to getting the milk from the bottle so much easier.
-After 2 weeks of constant crying, screaming and an unhappy baby and mama (struggling with severe PPD), I decided to make the switch to exclusively pumping instead of EBF like we were doing before.
-At 11 weeks I had to supplement with formula, one bottle every other day because I couldn't pump what little one was eating while at daycare.
+"Hey, Ladies, I need some help, guidance, and advice!
+I went back to work at ten weeks and since my little one is so impatient with nursing, due to getting the milk from the bottle is so much easier.
+After two weeks of constant crying, screaming, and an unhappy baby and mama (struggling with severe PPD), I decided to switch to exclusively pumping instead of EBF like before.
+At 11 weeks, I had to supplement with formula, one bottle every other day, because I couldn't pump what little one was eating at daycare.
 So here is my question:

-I've read so many articles that say: "once your supply is established from 12 weeks of EP, you can oftentimes decrease pumping sessions to 5/6 times per day."
-Others I've read say: "while EP you need to pump 7-8 times per day".
-I'm wondering if I nurse my LO first thing in the morning, how many times do I need to pump during the day?
-She eats 6 times per day...
+I've read many articles that say: "once your supply is established from 12 weeks of EP, you can often decrease pumping sessions to 5/6 times per day."
+Others I've read say: "while EP, you need to pump 7-8 times per day".
+I'm wondering, if I nurse my LO first thing in the morning, how many times do I need to pump during the day?
+She eats six times per day...

 When I EP'ed, I pumped every two hours during the day, and four at night, as I found this worked best with my schedule.

-The pump is much less effective at getting milk than a baby, which is why your supply is probably lessening.
-Pumping more often will help increase your supply, as well as staying adequately hydrated.
-Once you have established a supply, then you can lengthen the time slowly between pumping sessions, but this may decrease supply.
-It takes a bit of work and trial and error to figure out what works best for you, your baby, and your body.
+The pump is much less effective at getting milk than a baby, so your supply is probably lessening.
+Pumping more often will help increase your supply, and try to stay adequately hydrated.
+Once you have established a supply, you can lengthen the time between pumping sessions, which may decrease supply.
+It takes work and trial and error to figure out what works best for you, your baby, and your body.

 You sound like you are doing a great job feeding your baby!
 Keep up the good work!"

-He is a happy baby, for the most part, he does not cry or fuss too much -only after feedings.
+He is a happy baby.
+Mostly, he does not cry or fuss too much -only after feedings.
 He only goes 1-2 hours before he is hungry again day and night, even after eating anywhere from 2-4oz a feeding.

 I am not sure if foremilk imbalance has anything to do work with this.
 Please help with any input or advice.
 Thanks"

 "I noticed that you mentioned that you use the same milk from the bottle several times within 4-6hrs at room temperature.
-I have been advised not to let the milk stand more than 4hrs at daytime and nighttime, it's okay, since it is cooler, to let it stand up to 6hrs.
-However, once the baby has started drinking the milk, you have to finish the portion within 1hr from the first feed and discard the balance.
+I have been advised not to let the milk stand for more than 4hrs at daytime and nighttime.
+Since it is cooler, it's okay to let it stand up to 6hrs.
+However, once the baby has started drinking the milk, you must finish the portion within 1hr from the first feed and discard the balance.

 Re: Acid Reflux?